 But if the disease is caused by strep, rare complications can happen.
 These include

 rheumatic fever, rheumatic heart disease, and kidney disease.
 Treatment with antibiotics

 can prevent these complications.
 In rare cases, a pocket of infection (peritonsillar

 abscess) can develop in the tissues around the tonsils.
-This may need surgery.
+This may need to be drained

 When should I call my healthcare provider?

-If a sore throat is severe and includes trouble swallowing, drooling, or neck swelling,
+If a sore throat includes increasing pain with swallowing or mild neck swelling, see

 Key points about pharyngitis and tonsillitis